https://www.deakin.edu.au/__data/assets/image/0005/557636/19806_Bachelor-of-Science-Master-of-Teaching-Secondary_Hero.jpg

 • 7 core units (8 credit points)

-• 2 curriculum study units in first teaching method area
+• 2 curriculum study units in first teaching specialist area

-• 2 curriculum study units in second teaching method area
+• 2 curriculum study units in second teaching specialist area

 This course includes 60-days of supervised professional experience, and students must successfully complete the Deakin Teaching Performance Assessment.
 Successful completion of this course indicates that a student has met the expected standard of performance for each of the Graduate Teacher Standards.